Troy Limbo: Sunderland RCA

 During his time in England, he also played for Sunderland RCA.

 Azkals Development Team

 In 2020, Limbo joined Philippines Football League club Azkals Development Team.
 He made his league debut for the club in a 0–1 defeat against his former club Kaya–Iloilo.

 Stallion Laguna

 In March 2022, he joined Stallion Laguna.

+Davao

+He is part of the Davao Aguilas squad for the 2023 Copa Paulino Alcantara season.

 International career

 Philippines U19

 In 2015, Limbo was called up to the Philippines U19 team for the 2015 AFF U-19 Youth Championship held at Laos National Stadium, Vientiane, Laos.
 He made his debut for Philippines U-19 in a 1−2 win against Brunei U19.

 Philippines U22/U23

 In 2017, Limbo received his first call up to the Philippines U22 team for the 2017 Southeast Asian Games in Malaysia.
 He made his debut for Philippines U22 in a 0−2 win against Cambodia U22.